dominikzorgnotti/VMware-vSphere-Release-Tagging/README.md

 #### -EsxiReleaseCategoryName

 The name of the tag category within vCenter that holds the created tags.
-It defaults to "tc_esxi_release_names".
+It defaults to `tc_esxi_release_names`.

 #### -EsxiBuildsJsonFile